acepaced/-DATA_EXPUNGED-/README.md

 note : my personality isnt consistent (hey like my art style) i tend to either be really energetic or just hate everything going on. i sincerely apologize if i act like a bitch

-i mainly use he/him pronouns, but they/them are very welcome.
+i mainly use he/him pronouns, but she/her and they/them are alright

 i like dave and bambi, happy tree friends, and like whatever little kids like i dunno,